Reading time 4 Minutes

 I roll to my desk.
 I work almost exclusively from home.
 The way to the office is too arduous and often costs me more energy than I can muster.
 At home I go to the toilet, because the office is not handicapped accessible.
 On the stair caterpillar, later on my platform lift, into the underground car park.
 Break.
 I better not have to go to the toilet again.
 I'll tell you how I cursed that.
 Only to be topped by the fact that I only noticed it in the car.
 After I had climbed from the Alurolli into the driver's seat of my car.

-It's practical that you don't tip over to the side in the bucket seats, even without torso muscles.
+It's practical that you don't tip over to one side in the bucket seats, even without torso muscles.
 I wonder how many new Audi S4s there are that have been converted to hand throttle.
-So left hand holds cigarette and steers while right hand directs 354 hp.
-The only joy of an otherwise arduous journey to work.
+So the left hand holds a cigarette and steers, while the right hand directs 354 hp.
+The only joy on an otherwise arduous journey to work.
 You can't even rely on the disabled parking spaces in front of the office.
-It's not enough that there are always assholes standing there who have no business being there.
-They even start a serious discussion with me about why they park there.
-I can still understand the motives of suppliers - which neither legitimises parking in a disabled parking space nor makes it any better - but what you have to listen to from some private contemporaries is really crude.
+It's not enough that there are always arseholes parked there who have no business being there.
+They even start serious discussions with me about why they are parking there.
+I can still understand the motives of suppliers - which neither legitimises parking in a disabled parking space nor makes it any better - but what you get to hear from some private contemporaries is pretty crude.
 Unfortunately, the police never arrived on time.
-The public order office confirmed in writing that they were aware of the problem, but could do practically nothing.
-Unfortunately, the underground parking spaces at the office are not wide enough for me to get out of the driver's seat and into my full-carbon wheelchair.
-I bought it especially for the office because I was able to move the two-kilo wheelchair from the passenger seat to the outside and set it up from the driver's seat.
+The public order office confirmed in writing that they were aware of the problem but could do practically nothing about it.
+Unfortunately, the underground car park at the office is not wide enough for me to transfer from the driver's seat to my full carbon wheelchair.
+I bought it especially for the office because I was able to move the two-kilo wheelchair from the passenger seat to the outside independently and set it up from the driver's seat.
 Still.

 The joy was short-lived.
-Soon the necessary aids were to pile up.
-Bathing without an overhead lift, no way.
-Sitting on the toilet, no way.
-And anything like showering - which is only possible on a shower chair in the bathtub anyway - without help from others, impossible.
-It is an ordinary weekday.
-Even getting from the wheelchair to the bathtub is difficult.
+The necessary aids were soon to pile up.
+Bathing without a ceiling hoist, no way.
+No sitting on the toilet.
+Showering at all - only possible on the shower chair in the bath anyway - without assistance, impossible.
+It's an ordinary weekday.
+Even getting from the wheelchair to the bath is difficult.
 I feel wobbly in my arms.
 Others use their legs.
 I only walk with my arms.
 If at all.
 Going up the stairs is fine.
-Backwards, sitting.
-Looks pathetic dragging my legs behind me, but gets the job done.
-Down is too tedious.
-Carry each leg, one at a time, with hands from step to step, sit upright again, lift body up as if in yoga seat, down one step and sit again.
+Backwards, sitting down.
+It looks pathetic as I drag my legs behind me, but it gets me there.
+Downstairs is too arduous.
+Carry each leg, one at a time, from step to step with my hands, sit upright again, lift my body up as if in a yoga position, go down a step and sit down again.
 Pause.
 Stressful.
-I prefer to shimmy down the banister, secretly hoping each time that no one sees me do it.
+I prefer to shimmy down the banisters and secretly hope that no one sees me each time.
 Ridiculous, really.
-It's not my fault that I look as handicapped as I do.
+After all, it's not my fault that I look as disabled as I do.
 And yet I avoid the situation.

 I made it into the bath.
-Back I fail.
-The first two times in a row the side plate breaks out of the holder.
-I am always amazed at the kind of junk that can be sold to customers at horrendous prices as soon as it only has an aid number.
+I fail back.
+The first two times in a row, the side plate breaks out of the bracket.
+I'm always amazed at what kind of junk can be sold to customers at horrendous prices as soon as it only has an aid number.
 The first time I make it back to the bath chair.
-The second time, I'm stuck somewhere between the bathtub and the wheelchair.
-The "quick slide over" didn't work.
-The only thing I can do now is slide to the floor in a halfway controlled manner.
-Preferably without twisted joints and bones.
+The second time, I'm stuck somewhere between the bath and the wheelchair.
+The „quick slide over“ didn't work.
+The only thing I can do now is slide down to the floor in a reasonably controlled manner.
+Preferably without twisting my joints and bones.

 My iPhone, faithful companion.
 What would I do without it?
 I call a friend who is on his way to me from the office in the city.
 Meanwhile, I kill time by crawling on a towel over tiles and parquet to the flat door.
 Break.
 Now I just have to manage to open the door.
 Somehow it works out after all.
 I lean my naked back against the cold wall.
 And wait.
 It feels good to wait.
 To know that I have now done everything that needs to be done.
 The rest is out of my hands.
 Others do it for me.
 But what will I do tomorrow?
 A solution must be found.

-And the "solution" is called a care service.
+And the „solution“ is called a care service.
 Why?
-Because ALS is an asshole.
+Because ALS is an arsehole.
 Why?
-Because she pushes me into that corner.
+Because she pushes me into this corner.
 Why?
-Because I haven't found a better solution that I was ready for so far.
+Because I haven't found a better solution that I've been willing to do so far.